 Chinese Pepper is the first China Brush ingredient which does have an anesthetic property.
 Native North American Indians used it is a numbing agent for toothache.
 So perhaps it could also help to reduce the sensitivity of the penis, and thus delay ejaculation.

 7. Radix Angelicae Dahuricae – also known as Bai Zhi or Angelica

 This root is also definitely known in Chinese medicine as being a pain reliever, among other uses.
 So there are at least two, and possibly three, China Brush ingredients which are known pain relievers.
 And pain relievers, if they actually work by applying directly to the skin, could help numb the penis during sex.

 8. Radix Ginseng – Ren Shen

 Radix Ginseng is the dried root of the Panax Ginseng herb.
 It’s widely used in Chinese medicine to promote good Qi – the internal energy.
-One study of 90 men, quoted by the World Health Organization, states that it helped with impotence problems and libido.
+Research studies suggest it can help with erection problems and libido.

 9. Other ingredients

 Water is also used in China Brush solution to create the liquid it comes in.
 I’ve also read reports that it can contain Aloe and Gallstone.
 But I don’t know where this information is being found.
 As far as I know, I’ve listed all the ingredients that are included in the official Kwang Tze Solution.